clerissonmn/acomb-fis55/capitulos/_ue1_estatica/01_forca_e_equilibrio_translacao.md

 >
 > $$P = 1\,000 \times 10$$
 >
-> $$P = 10\,000 N$$$
+> $$P = 10\,000 N$$

 ### Tração

-É a força que é transmitida ao longo de um material que sustenta alguma carga, como uma corda, cabo ou corrente, quando é puxado por forças que agem em suas extremidades.
-Essa força sempre atua ao longo do eixo do material e puxa o objeto ao qual está conectada.
-De uma forma simples, tração é aquela que __informa__ qual o valor da força que está sendo aplicada na estrutura que está sendo tracionada.
+É a força a qual uma corda, cabo ou corrente (por exemplo), é submetida quando é puxado por forças em suas extremidades.
+Essa força sempre atua ao longo do eixo do material e, de uma forma simples, "informa" qual o valor da força que está sendo aplicada sobre a corda (cabo, ou correte, etc.).

-Um guindaste a bordo de um navio, por exemplo, utiliza um cabo de aço para levantar cargas pesadas.
-A força de tração no cabo é a força que o cabo exerce sobre a carga para levantá-la.
-Se o guindaste levanta uma carga de 10.000 N, a força de tração no cabo será de 10.000 N.
+Quando um guindaste, por exemplo, é usado para suspender cargas pesadas.
+A força de tração é a quela força "sentida" pelo cabo do guindaste ao ser pendurada esta carga.

+{: .exemplo_resolvido-title }
+> Exemplo Resolvido 1.02
+>
+> Qual a força de tração sentida pelo cabo de aço no exemplo abterior (1.01)?
+>
+> **Resposta**:
+>
+> O cabo do guindaste está suportando todo o peso da Caixa, logo a força de tração neste também é $$10/,000 N$$.

 ### Normal